GoogleCloudPlatform/community/tutorials/ios-chatbot/part-2/index.md

 1. Then, we call the `handleRequest()` to handle the request.
 1. Once done, don't forget to click the "create" function button.
 It will deploy the function in the cloud.

 There is subtle difference between <code>[tell()](https://developers.google.com/actions/reference/nodejs/ActionsSdkApp#tell)</code>and <code>[ask()](https://developers.google.com/actions/reference/nodejs/ActionsSdkApp#ask) </code>APIs. <code>tell()</code>will end the conversation and close the mic, while <code>ask()</code> will not.
-This difference doesn't matter for API.AI projects like the one we demonstrate here in [part 1](https://cloudplatform.googleblog.com/2017/07/how-to-build-a-conversational-app-that-sees-listens-talks-and-translates-using-Cloud-Machine-Learning-APIs-part-1.html) and part 2 of this blog post.
-When we integrate Actions on Google in part 3, we'll explain this difference in more detail.
+This difference doesn't matter for API.AI projects like the one we demonstrate here in [Part 1](https://cloudplatform.googleblog.com/2017/07/how-to-build-a-conversational-app-that-sees-listens-talks-and-translates-using-Cloud-Machine-Learning-APIs-part-1.html) and Part 2 of this blog post.
+When we integrate Actions on Google in Part 3, we'll explain this difference in more detail.

-As shown below, the "testing" tab invokes your function, the "general" tab shows statistics, and the "trigger" tab reveals the HTTP URL created for your function:
+As shown below, the **Testing** tab invokes your function, the **General** tab shows statistics, and the **Trigger** tab reveals the HTTP URL created for your function:

 ![alt_text](conversational-app-7.png "Cloud Function Trigger Screenshot")

-Your final step is to go to the API.AI console, then click the Fulfillment tab.
+Your final step is to go to the API.AI console, then click the **Fulfillment** tab.
 Enable webhook and paste the URL above into the URL field.

 ![alt_text](conversational-app-3.png "Fullfill Screenshot")